astikaist/flask-ocr-project/README.md

 ## Overview
 ### Live Demo: [Flask OCR Project](https://flask-ocr-project-production.up.railway.app)
 This project provides a REST API and a web interface to extract text from uploaded images.
-It uses **Tesseract OCR** under the hood, along with OpenCV for image preprocessing.
+It utilizes Artificial Intelligence (AI) and Machine Learning (ML) techniques, specifically Tesseract OCR, which is a machine learning-based text recognition engine.
+Additionally, Computer Vision (OpenCV, skimage) is used for image preprocessing to enhance OCR accuracy.
 You can deploy it locally or on a server (e.g., Railway, AWS, etc.).

 ## Features